DataIntellectTech/TorQ-Finance-Starter-Pack/README.md

 2. Download the [certificate file](https://curl.haxx.se/ca/cacert.pem)
 3. The environment path must then be set in command prompt via ``setx SSL_CA_CERT_FILE C:\path\to\cacert.pem`` for Windows, and using ``export SSL_CA_CERT_FILE=path/to/cacert.pem`` for Linux.

-## To do list

-Future features of this finance pack are listed below:

-- [ ] Only pass new data from IEX

 ## Release Notes

 - **1.0.1, July 2015**: